davidjamesstone/brave/README.md

 `Brave.scan(el, [data])`

 Elements are queried for attributes names matching component name.
 The value of the attribute can make a reference `data`.
-E.g.
+E.g. `foo` here:

 ```html
 <div mywidget="foo"></div>